sdurz/ubot/README.md

 weaknesses are:
 - Not completely type safe
 - Not as proven as other libraries
-- API still not fully tested (help needed)
+- API still not fully tested

 This package has been written in the process of learning Golang, critics and contributions are welcome.

 ## Get started